Plantar Fasciitis

 Plantar fasciitis, a common foot condition, is characterized by various symptoms that individuals may experience.
 Some of the most commonly reported symptoms include:

-• Pain in the arch of the foot: Another common symptom is pain felt in the arch of the foot, which can be described as aching, deep bruise, or throbbing.
+Pain in the arch of the foot: Another common symptom is pain felt in the arch, which can be described as aching, deep bruise, or throbbing.

-If you are experiencing any of these symptoms, seeking medical advice to confirm the diagnosis and determine the appropriate treatment plan is important.
-Contact us today to schedule a consultation with Dr. Tedman Donovan specializing in treating plantar fasciitis.
+If you are experiencing any of these symptoms, it is important to seek medical advice to confirm the diagnosis and determine the appropriate treatment plan.
+Contact us today to schedule a consultation with Dr. Tedman Donovan, who specializes in treating plantar fasciitis in Calgary and surrounding areas.
 He will thoroughly evaluate and recommend personalized treatment options to help alleviate symptoms and improve your foot health.

 Risk Factors for Plantar Fasciitis